What Is a Good VO2 Max? Charts by Age and Gender

 - 16.1% reduction in cardiovascular death

-A separate study from the Cleveland Clinic, tracking over 120,000 patients, found that people with "elite" cardiorespiratory fitness had an 80% lower risk of death compared to those in the lowest fitness group.
-The researchers concluded there is "no upper limit" to the benefit of higher cardiorespiratory fitness.
+A study from the Cleveland Clinic, tracking over 122,000 patients, found that people with "elite" cardiorespiratory fitness had an 80% lower risk of death compared to those in the lowest fitness group.
+The researchers concluded there is "no upper limit" to the benefit of higher cardiorespiratory fitness (Mandsager et al., 2018).

 The takeaway: moving from "poor" to "average" is life-changing.
 Moving from "average" to "good" is still highly meaningful.
 Every point matters.